Bernard Caulfield (judge): Early life and legal career

-Bernard Caulfield was the youngest son of Dr John Caulfield, a GP in St Helens, and Catherine Quinn.
+Bernard Caulfield was the youngest son of John Caulfield St Helens, and Catherine Quinn.
 He was educated at St Francis Xavier's College, Liverpool and Liverpool University, graduating with an LL.B. in 1938 and an LL.M. in 1940, qualifying as a solicitor the same year.
 He was called up for military service the same year, and served in the Royal Army Ordnance Corps, reaching the rank of Major.
 On returning to civilian life in 1946, he transferred to the Bar, and he was called to the Bar by Lincoln's Inn in 1947.
 He joined the Midland Circuit in 1949 and was appointed a Queen's Counsel in 1961.

 Caulfield was Recorder of Coventry from 1963 to 1968 and Leader of the Midland Circuit from 1965 to 1968.

 Judicial career

 Caulfield was appointed to the High Court of Justice in 1968 on the recommendation of Lord Gardiner, the Labour lord chancellor and a close colleague at the Bar, with whom he is thought to have shared political sympathies.
 He received the customary knighthood the same year and was assigned to the Queen's Bench Division.
 He spent almost his entire judicial career on circuit, mostly on the Northern Circuit, of which he was the presiding judge from 1976 to 1980.
 His infrequent London sittings were thought to be a major factor in foreclosing promotion to the Court of Appeal.

 On the bench, Caulfield was famous for his florid language, particularly in summing-ups.